nus-cs2103-AY1920S2/duke/docs/README.md

 Format: `deadline DESCRIPTION /by DATE TIME`

+- `DESCRIPTION`: any sequence of characters that are found on a standard keyboard.
 - `DATE`: yyyy-MM-dd
 - `TIME`: HHmm (time is optional, if no time is provided, it is assumed to be 0000)